81CuongVn/musicbox/README.md

 # Simple Discord Music Bot

+## Local Host:
-## Requirements:
+### Requirements:
 * Python 3.7+
 * FFMPEG executable in PATH
 * Discord, both app and developer bot

-## Usage:
+### Usage:
-* In main.py: Enter the token of your bot in "bot_token"
+* In main.py: Enter the token of your bot in "bot_token" (Do NOT share your token!!)
-* Local Host: Open your terminal, navigate to the file location and type "py main.py"
+* Open your terminal, navigate to the file location and type "py main.py"
-* Heroku Cloud Host: add python, ffmpeg and opus buildpacks, then deploy it
 * Overview of available commands via !help

+## Cloud Host (Heroku):
+### Requirements:
+* Python, FFMPEG and Opus Buildpacks
+* Discord, both app and developer bot

+### Usage:
+* In main.py: Enter the token of your bot in "bot_token" (Do NOT share your token!!)
+* Push it to the (!private!)
+Git-Repository
+* Connect the Git-Repository to Heroku under Deploy on the Heroku Dashboard
+* Deploy it under Deploy (Automatic or Manual)
+* Turn on your Dyno Worker under Resources

 ## Key Features:
 * Ability to output streamed or downloaded songs via youtube search